Myrhh Oil Product Description

 Main Chemical Components: Furanoedudesma, 1,3-diene, curzerene

-The smoky, dry aroma of Myrrh essential oil is rather unique; however, the woody and herbaceous notes of the oil allow it to blend well with spicy, floral, or citrus essential oils.
-Try blending Myrrh essential oil with any warm, spicy oil like Frankincense, Sandalwood, or Clove.
+Myrrh can be categorized as one of the wood essential oils.
+The smoky, dry aroma of Myrrh oil is rather unique; however, the woody and herbaceous notes of the oil allow it to blend well with spicy, floral, or citrus essential oils.
+Try blending Myrrh oil with any warm, spicy oil like Frankincense, Sandalwood, or Clove.
 For an intriguing, fresh scent, blend Myrrh with floral or leafy oils like Lavender, Eucalyptus, or Jasmine.
 When you want to produce a sweet, herbaceous scent, consider blending Myrrh with Lemon, Juniper Berry, or Grapefruit essential oil.

 Possible skin sensitivity.
 Keep out of reach of children.
 If you are pregnant, nursing, or under a doctor’s care, consult your physician.
 Avoid contact with eyes, inner ears, and sensitive areas.